 - Patients with inflammatory bowel disease (IBD), like Crohn’s disease or ulcerative colitis, are at increased risk of developing C. diff.

 What are the signs and symptoms of healthcare associated infections?

-- Customers with MRSA typically present with pneumonia after an influenza-like illness or with a persistent skin and soft tissue infection—common types include boils, furuncles, mastitis, folliculitis, impetigo, hydradenitis suppurativa, and cellulitis—with or without fever.
+- Patients with MRSA typically present with pneumonia after an influenza-like illness or with a persistent skin and soft tissue infection—common types include boils, furuncles, mastitis, folliculitis, impetigo, hydradenitis suppurativa, and cellulitis—with or without fever.

 - The primary clinical manifestations of C. diff are watery or mucus-like diarrhea, loss of appetite, abdominal cramping and/or tenderness, fever, nausea, vomiting, and hypovolemia.

 To diagnose a healthcare associated infection, your medical team will examine your medical history and may order laboratory tests.

 Healthcare-associated infections are defined as entities separate from other diseases because they are more likely to be due to multidrug-resistant organisms (MDROs) and require particular treatment strategies with broad-spectrum antibiotics.

 Antibiotic choices may be severely limited due to multiple resistance mechanisms; however, prompt initiation of treatment is required in certain HAIs to reduce mortality, often necessitating empiric choices of combination broad-spectrum agents to assure all potential MDROs are covered while awaiting definitive microbiological laboratory studies.
 This applies particularly to hospital-acquired pneumonia and catheter-related

 When should I contact my healthcare provider?